Badgerati/Pode/docs/Tutorials/Routes/Overview.md

 Invoke-WebRequest -Uri 'http://localhost:8080/users/12345' -Method Get
 ```

+### Using Get-PodePathParameter

-Alternatively, you can use the Get-PodePathParameter function to retrieve the parameter data.
-This function works similarly to the `Parameters` property on `$WebEvent`.
+Alternatively, you can use the `Get-PodePathParameter` function to retrieve the parameter data.
+This function works similarly to the `Parameters` property on `$WebEvent` but provides additional options for deserialization when needed.

-Here is the same example using Get-PodePathParameter:
+Here is the same example using `Get-PodePathParameter`:

 ```powershell
 Start-PodeServer {